danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 Calling `collect` on an unbounded generator (one with an infinite number of elements to generate) is a fatal error (terminating the runtime).

+The default implementation of this method iterates over calls to `nextValue()` in the expected manner, collecting up all the yielded results.

 #### `nextValue(generator, box) <> generator | void`

 Generates the next item in `generator`, if any.
 If there is a generated